Looks like your cart is empty. Compare Travel Backpacks

 This feature is very important to long-range hikers, but even travelers only walking a mile or so at a time can benefit from a hip belt.
 If you're carrying twenty pounds or more, you will quickly start to feel it pulling on your shoulders if you don't use a hip belt.

-The Eagle Creek Digi Hauler's paltry "waist" belt will not transfer any weight.
+The Eagle Creek Digi Hauler's flimsy "waist" belt will not transfer any weight.
 It only serves to keep your pack close to your body.
 You're left to carry the entire weight of this very large backpack on your shoulders.

 The Outbreaker travel backpack features a heavily-padded hip belt with pockets.
 By using the Outbreaker’s hip belt, you can take the pack's weight off your shoulders and prevent potential injuries.